hwanglab/Stromal_ACTA2_ICI_Analysis/README.md

 You can use install.packages("package name") to install the packages.

-The required R package: survminer, survival, ggplot2, plyr and pracma.
+The required R package: survminer, survival, pracma, data.table, ggplot2, ggpubr, plyr, dplyr, and ggbeeswarm

 **Demo**
 Please find each script file in "codes" directory and run it in R. The datasets which are required to run each script have been included in "data" directory.